 And this review will be no different.
 The fact is, I just love bikes, and there is no doubt in my mind that any company selling bikes with a retail price over 5 grand must know their stuff.
 Also, as my reviews have proven in the past, my enthusiasm for bikes has made me what the industry calls a “not-so-great reviewer”.
 However, there’s more to this bike, and here’s what I have to say about the Salsa Beargrease X01: I only had it for two hours, on one cold Ontario winter afternoon, and it was more than enough time for me, but not nearly enough time for me.

-It was enough time because of the sheer beauty and performance of the bike, but it wasn’t enough time, because now that I’ve had a taste, I want MORE.
+It was enough time because of the sheer beauty and performance of the bike gave me an instant feel for the awesomeness, but it wasn’t enough time, because now that I’ve had a taste of the dreamcycle, I want MORE.

 This review is taken from the perspective of a race setting, which is a really great opportunity to push a bike.
 Under race conditions, you get a REAL feel for the performance of a bike, REALLY fast.

 Hold on a sec.
 Do your bikes talk to you?
 When you ride a bike, does it speak to your soul?
 Bikes talk to me.
-It’s true—and when I sat on the Beargrease, we exchanged all of our knowledge in a cool, Vulcan bike-mind meld.
+It’s true—and when I sat on the Beargrease, it just fit.
+We exchanged all of our shared knowledge in a cool, Vulcan bike-mind meld.
 I felt like a bike whisperer.
 BOOM.
 Sorry, I should have whispered that. boom.